 OnlineOpen.
 OnlineOpen is available to authors of primary research articles who wish to make their article available to non-subscribers on publication, or whose funding agency requires grantees to archive the final version of their article.
 With OnlineOpen, the author, the author's funding agency, or the author's institution pays a fee to ensure that the article is made available to non-subscribers upon publication via Wiley Online Library, as well as deposited in the funding agency's preferred archive.
 For the full list of terms and conditions, see http://olabout.wiley.com/WileyCDA/Section/id-406241.html.

 Prior to acceptance there is no requirement to inform the Editorial Office that you intend to publish your paper OnlineOpen if you do not wish to.
 All OnlineOpen articles are treated in the same way as any other article.
 They go through the journal's standard peer-review process and will be accepted or rejected based on their own merit.

 If the OnlineOpen option is selected the corresponding author will have a choice of the following Creative Commons License Open Access Agreements (OAA):

 Article Proofs and Offprints.
 Proofs will be sent to the author for checking.
 This stage is to be used only to correct errors that may have been introduced during the production process.
 Prompt return of the corrected proofs, preferably within two days of receipt, will minimise the risk of the paper being held over to a later issue.
 Free access to the final PDF offprint of your article will be available via Author Services only.
-Please therefore sign up for author services at http://authorservices.wiley.com/bauthor/.
-If you would like to access your article PDF offprint and enjoy the many other benefits the service offers.
-Additional copies of the journal may be ordered.
+Please therefore sign up for author services at http://authorservices.wiley.com/bauthor/ if you would like to access your article PDF offprint and enjoy the many other benefits the service offers.